 The White-dotted Prominent is a forest moth that may go by many names, but its preference for oak trees is the same regardless.

-The warm brown wings of the White-dotted Prominent are marked with two small white dots.
-Thin, dark lines break the wings into thirds and this pair of dots is centered in the middle section.
-It has a thick, furry thorax that forms a hump most visible on its profile (as opposed to overhead).
+The warm, orange or brown wings of the White-dotted Prominent are marked with two small white dots.
+They are positioned slightly nearer the wings edge than the center.
+In some individuals, these white dots may be absent or very tiny.
+Thin, dark orange lines break the wings into three parts, and this pair of dots rests in the middle one.
+It has a thick, furry thorax that forms almost a mohawk that is best seen from its profile.
 This coarse part of its body may have inspired an additional common name: the Rough Prominent.

 Another common name stems from the color and preferred food of its larva.
-This caterpillar is also known as a Green Oak Caterpillar, and it chews on the leaves of oak trees.
+This smooth, plump caterpillar is also known as a Green Oak Caterpillar, and it chews on the leaves of oak trees.
 It also eats birch, alder, maple, willow, plum, and cherry tree leaves.
-It is a pale green color with a fleshy body and its green head has yellow and black mouth parts.
+It is a pale green color, and its pale green head has yellow and black mouth parts.
+A yellow line runs from head to rear along each side of the body.
+A short yellow line curves around the rear end.
+Small pale speckles cover the body.
 The entire caterpillar becomes a dark purple-brown as it matures.
 It tends to curl into the shape of the number nine when threatened.
 At least two broods are produced each year; more in the warmer part of its range.